 Dietetic Internship Program

-Nutrition graduates are eligible to pass the National Colloquium Examination at the Ministry of Higher Education (MEHE) and get licensure for Dietetic practice only after completing an internship at the dietetic department of a Lebanese hospital that is approved by the Ministry of Health.
-The LAU Dietetics Internship Program (DIP) is open to holders of a BS in Nutrition who wish to obtain the license to practice the profession of dietetics in Lebanon.
-It consists of a supervised training for a period of 6 to 12 months at LAU-affiliated institutions across Lebanon.
-Upon successful completion of training, applicants are issued a certificate.
+BS in Nutrition graduates are eligible to pass the National Dietetic Colloquium Examination at the Lebanese Ministry of Higher Education (MEHE) and get licensure for dietetic practice only after completing an internship at the dietetic department of a Lebanese hospital that is approved by the Lebanese Ministry of Public Health (MoPH).
+The Dietetic Internship Program (DIP) at LAU is open to holders of a BS in Nutrition who wish to obtain the license to practice the profession of dietetics in Lebanon.
+It consists of a supervised training for a period of 6 to 12 months at LAU-affiliated healthcare institutions across Lebanon.
+Upon successful completion of the DIP, applicants are issued a certificate by the healthcare institution.

-LAU ensures placement to all nutrition graduates who wish to pursue a dietetic internship.
+The School of Arts and Sciences at LAU ensures placement to all BS in Nutrition graduates who wish to pursue a dietetic internship.

-Students who wish to do an internship need to fill an application form and submit their official transcripts in their senior year.
-They are then selected and placed in different hospitals based on their academic performance and an interview.
+Students who wish to apply for a Dietetic Internship need to submit an application form and their official transcripts in their senior year.
+They are then selected and placed in different healthcare facilities based on their academic performance and an interview.
+Admission requirements include:

 - Completion of clinical clearance requirements.

-- A grade average of at least “C+” in the following major courses as they reflect thestudents’ minimum necessary theoretical knowledge and skills required for the internship:
+- A grade average of at least a C+ in the following major courses as they reflect the students’ minimum necessary theoretical knowledge and skills required for the dietetic internship:

-The mission of the Dietetic Internship fits within the mission of the LAU Nutrition Program:
+The mission of the Dietetic Internship Program (DIP) fits within the mission of the BS in Nutrition at LAU:

 The mission of the Nutrition Program is to prepare graduates for food and nutrition careers by providing them with the ability to integrate didactic and practical education in order to improve the health and well-being of individuals and groups while upholding tradition of the liberal arts education.